-The EU Directive on Administrative Co-operation (DAC8) is coming
+Get Prepared for DAC8: The EU Directive on Administrative Co-operation is Coming

 The EU has proposed a new Directive on Administrative Co-operation to be called DAC8.
 It is expected that DAC8 will introduce uniform disclosure requirements for e-money and crypto intermediaries to ensure tax authorities across the EU have increased visibility in respect of the evolving digital economy and crypto assets in particular.
 DAC8 is likely to impose significant mandatory reporting requirements on e-money and crypto intermediaries in respect of their customers.